bronifty/obsidian-vault2/home/README.md

 > [!todo]- TODO
+> - Create frontend site for bronifty domain (use notes subdomain for obsidian publish)
 > - Cloud Certs (platform engineering to deploy like an SRE and enable self-serve for whole teams)
 > 	- AWS Data Specialty
 > 	- CKAD